boucadair/CATS-framework/draft-ldbc-cats-framework.md

  : Service requests are not explicitly sent by clients to CATS-Forwarders.

 CATS-Forwarder:
  : A network entity that makes forwarding decisions based on CATS information to steer traffic specific to a  service request towards a corresponding yet selected service contact instance.
-The selection of a service contact instance relies upon a multi-metric CATS-based path computation.
+The selection of a service contact instance relies upon a multi-metric path computation.
  : A CATS-Forwarder may behave as Ingress or Egress CATS-Forwarder.

 Ingress CATS-Forwarder: